fieldtrip/website/workshop/practicalmeeg2022/handson_sourceanalysis.md

     cfg.kappa      = min(kappa_mag,kappa_grad);
     dataw_meg      = ft_denoise_prewhiten(cfg, data, baseline_avg);

 The prewhitening operator is defined as the inverse of the matrix square root of the covariance matrix that is to be used for the prewhitening.
-The cfg.kappa option in **[ft_denoise_prewhiten](/reference/ft_denoise_prewhiten)** ensures that a regularised inverse is used.
+The `cfg.kappa` option in **[ft_denoise_prewhiten](/reference/ft_denoise_prewhiten)** ensures that a regularised inverse is used.
 Kappa refers to the number of spatial components to be retained in the inverse, and should be at most the number before which the steep cliff in singular values occurs.

 #### Exercise 1:

 {% include markup/info %}
-Select the 200 ms baseline from the dataw_meg structure, compute the covariance, and inspect the covariance matrix with imagesc() after grouping the magnetometers and the gradiometers.
+Select the 200 ms baseline from the dataw_meg structure, compute the covariance, and inspect the covariance matrix with [imagesc](https://nl.mathworks.com/help/matlab/ref/imagesc.html) after grouping the magnetometers and the gradiometers.
 Also inspect the singular value spectrum of the whitened baseline covariance matrix.
 {% include markup/end %}

 A byproduct of the magnetometers and gradiometers being represented at a similar scale, is the possibility to do a quick-and-dirty artifact identification (and rejection) using **[ft_rejectvisual](/reference/ft_rejectvisual)**.
+The prewhitened data is scaled to have (approximately) unit-amplitude, which makes the threshold for identification of artifacts easier to set, and does not require a different threshold for magnetometers and gradiometers.

     cfg        = [];
     cfg.layout = 'neuromag306mag_helmet.mat';